privyclearadvertising/shopify-tracking-scripts/README.md

-# shopify-tracking-scripts
-Shopify tracking script that pushes enhanced conversion data into the Google Ads dataLayer on checkout completion.

 # Shopify Tracking Scripts

 This repo contains custom JavaScript snippets and Google Tag Manager configurations to implement advanced tracking on Shopify storefronts—primarily focused on Google Ads Enhanced Conversions.